g2384/Life-In-The-UK/Facts.md

 - The owner is responsible for **keeping the dog under control** and for **cleaning up** after the animal in a public place.
 - Vaccinations and medical treatment for animals are available from veterinary surgeons (vets).
 - There are charities which may help people who cannot afford to pay a vet.

+# Places of interest

+- The UK has a large network of public footpaths in the countryside.
+- There are also many opportunities for mountain biking, mountaineering and hill walking.
+- There are **15** national parks in **England, Wales and Scotland**.
+- They are areas of **protected countryside** that everyone can visit, and where people live, work and look after the landscape.
+- There are many museums in the UK, which range from small community museums to large national and civic collections.
+- Famous landmarks exist in towns, cities and the countryside throughout the UK.
+Most of them are open to the public to view (generally for a charge).
+- Many parts of the countryside and places of interest are kept open by the **National Trust** in England, Wales and Northern Ireland and the **National Trust for Scotland**.
+Both are charities that work to preserve important buildings, coastline and countryside in the UK.
+- The National Trust was founded in **1895** by **three** volunteers.
+There are now more than **61,000** volunteers (53,000 volunteers in 2019-2020) helping to keep the organisation running.

+## UK landmarks

+- **Big Ben** is the nickname for the **great bell** of the clock at the Houses of Parliament in London.
+Many people call the clock Big Ben as well.
+The clock is over **150** years old and is a popular tourist attraction.
+The clock tower is named **‘Elizabeth Tower’** in honour of Queen Elizabeth II’s Diamond Jubilee in 2012.
+- The **Eden Project** is located in **Cornwall**, in the south west of England.
+Its biomes, which are like giant greenhouses, house plants from all over the world.
+The Eden Project is also a **charity** which runs environmental and social projects internationally.
+- The **Castle** is a dominant feature of the skyline in **Edinburgh**, Scotland.
+It has a long history, dating back to the early **Middle Ages**.
+It is looked after by **Historic Scotland**, a Scottish government agency.
+- The **Giant’s Causeway**, located on the north-east coast of **Northern Ireland**, is a land formation of columns made from volcanic lava.
+It was formed about **50 million** years ago.
+There are many legends about the Causeway and how it was formed.
+- **Loch Lomond and the Trossachs National Park** covers 720 square miles (1,865 square kilometres) in the west of Scotland.
+Loch Lomond is the **largest expanse of fresh water** in mainland Britain and probably the best-known part of the park.
+- The **London Eye** is situated on the **southern** bank of the River Thames and is a Ferris wheel that is **443 feet (135 metres)** tall.
+It was originally built as part of the UK’s celebration of the new **millennium** and continues to be an important part of **New Year celebrations**.
+- **Snowdonia** is a national park in **North Wales**.
+It covers an area of 838 square miles (2,170 square kilometres).
+Its most well-known landmark is **Snowdon**, which is the **highest mountain** in Wales.
+- The **Tower of London** was first built by **William the Conqueror** after he became king in **1066**.
+Tours are given by the **Yeoman Warders**, also known as **Beefeaters**, who tell visitors about the building’s history.
+People can also see the **Crown Jewels** there.
+- The **Lake District** is England’s **largest** national park.
+It covers 885 square miles (2,292 square kilometres).
+It is famous for its lakes and mountains and is very popular with climbers, walkers and sailors.
+The biggest stretch of water is **Windermere**.
+In **2007**, television viewers voted **Wastwater** as Britain’s favourite view.